farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 When a PC gets a consequence from an action roll, you can use `danger clock` and:

-- Tick 3 segments for a `desperate position`.
+- Tick 3 segments for a `high risk`.
-- Tick 2 segments for a `risky position`.
+- Tick 2 segments for a `moderate risk`.
-- Tick 1 segment for a `controlled position`.
+- Tick 1 segment for a `low risk`.

 When a clock is filled, a narrative element in the story is now resolved.
 Either the PCs got closer to their goal, or danger has come to fruition and makes the situation more complicated.